tisunov/tisunov.github.io/_posts/2015-11-06-automating-app-store-screenshots-generation-with-fastlane-snapshot-and-sketch.md

 {% endhighlight %}

-## Instrument app to cooperate with UI Test suite
+## Instrument the app to cooperate with UI Test suite

-I want to disable coach marks added in [previous post]({% post_url 2015-11-02-adding-instructional-coach-marks-to-ios-app-with-swift %}).
+I want to disable coach marks added in [previous post]({% post_url 2015-11-02-adding-instructional-coach-marks-to-ios-app-with-swift %}) for UI Test.
 Let's static method into `GRGroser` singleton and check it in `GRUser` extension to disable coach marks:

 **GRGroser.m**
 {% highlight objective-c %}